Eluder-based Regret for Stochastic Contextual MDPs: Acknowledgements

-AC is supported by the Israeli Science Foundation (ISF) grant no. 2250/22.\\ This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 882396), by the Israel Science Foundation(grant number 993/17), Tel Aviv University Center for AI and Data Science (TAD), and the Yandex Initiative for Machine Learning at Tel Aviv University.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 882396 and grant agreement No. 101078075).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+This work received additional support from the Israel Science Foundation (ISF, grant numbers 993/17 and 2549/19), Tel Aviv University Center for AI and Data Science (TAD), the Yandex Initiative for Machine Learning at Tel Aviv University, the Len Blavatnik and the Blavatnik Family Foundation, and by the Israeli VATAT data science scholarship.